box/boxcli/docs/ai.md

-  --as-user=as-user                      Provide an ID for a user --bulk-file-path=bulk-file-path        File path to bulk .csv or .json objects --csv                                  Output formatted CSV --dialogue_history=dialogue_history    The history of prompts and answers previously passed to the LLM.
+  --as-user=as-user                      Provide an ID for a user --bulk-file-path=bulk-file-path        File path to bulk .csv or .json objects --csv                                  Output formatted CSV --dialogue-history=dialogue-history    The history of prompts and answers previously passed to the LLM.
   --fields=fields                        Comma separated list of fields to show

   --items=items                          (required) The items to be processed by the LLM, often files.
 The array can